yli-yasir/health-m-showcase/README.md

 * The business logic (domain) layer was tightly coupled with the data access layer.
 So, a lot of changes would need be made if a change was introduced in the data access layer.

 The solution is to define an interface (sometimes called repository) which defines all our business logic functions.
-This interface is then utilized in our routers ( controllers) to decouple the domain layer from the data persistence layer.
+This interface is then utilized in our routers (controllers) to decouple the domain layer from the data persistence layer.

-If any change was made to data access layer ( Swapping to a different database), then only changes to the **implementations** in our repository interface would be to be made.
-This is because our controllers only call the functions defined in that interface now , and do not care about their actual implementations.
+If any change was made to data access layer (Swapping to a different database), then only changes to the **implementations** in our repository interface would be to be made.
+This is because our controllers only call the functions defined in that interface now, and do not care about their actual implementations.